Update March 2017

 Encrypting Private Keys

-There are also host of other, weaker, password-based encryption methods available, but you would have to deliberately choose them with command line switches like
+here are also host of other, weaker, password-based encryption methods available, but you would have to deliberately choose them with command line switches like:

 Password-based key derivation in OpenSSL command-line functions could do with some modernization.
-Meantime, if you have an application that calls the OpenSSL libraries and you’d like to try it out with our tracer tool, we’d be very interested to hear about it.
+Meantime, if you have an application that calls the OpenSSL libraries our OpenSSL application cryptography analysis tool is currently in private beta - contact us to take part in beta programme.